mrtsanchez/questions-and-answers-board/README.md

 * Users should be able to click on a question to view additional information.
 * Allow users to add and edit questions.
 * Allow users to add answers to a question.
 Answers should be added and viewed on the same page as the question they respond to.
+* Allow users to upvote the answer they think is best, then sort answers by number of upvotes.

 ## Further Reading / Useful Links